zabealbe/can-cicd/README.md

 ### Configure canconfig.json
-This file contains the parameters required by can devices to properly connect to the interface, such as the clock frequency.\
+This file contains the parameters required by can devices to properly connect and communicate with the network, such as the clock frequency and the bitrate.\
 \
 The json structure is as follows:
 ```yaml